top of page

 • Get your body ready to run fast for your session/workout

-These are the warm up drills I have used before running for about 1o years and they get your body ready in the perfect way for your session/workout.
-These drills start of slow and then focus on some faster movements to train your fast twitch muscle fibres.
+These are the warm-up drills I have used before running for about 1o years and they get your body ready in the perfect way for your session/workout.
+These drills start slow and then focus on some faster movements to train your fast-twitch muscle fibers.

-Your pulse raiser can be anything from 800m to 4 miles, you can chose if your dynamic stretches take 3 minutes or 15 minutes depending on how many times you repeat each movement and your running warm up drills can take 3-15 minutes as well depending on how long you do each drill for.
+Your pulse raiser can be anything from 800m to 4 miles, you can choose if your dynamic stretches take 3 minutes or 15 minutes depending on how many times you repeat each movement and you're running warm-up drills can take 3-15 minutes as well depending on how long you do each drill for.

 Key benefits of strides include: